lucasepe/g2d/README.md

 ## Ready-To-Use Releases

-If you don't want to compile the sourcecode yourself, [Here you can find the tool already compiled](https://github.com/lucasepe/g2d/releases/latest) for:
+If you don't want to compile the sourcecode yourself, [here you can find the tool already compiled](https://github.com/lucasepe/g2d/releases/latest) for:

 - MacOS
 - Linux